 Requestor: an originating entity, which has requested the location of the target UE from the LCS client.

+Service Identifier: A service provided by an LCS Client is identified by a Service Identifier.
+One LCS client may have one or more services.
+The combination of the LCS client Identifier and the Service Identifier constitutes a unique identification of a service.

 Target UE: The UE being positioned.

 Target UE Subscription Profile: the profile detailing the subscription to various types of privacy classes.